home-assistant/developers.home-assistant/docs/hassio_addon_security.md

 title: "Add-on security"
 ---

 Hass.io rates every add-on based on the wanted rights.
-A add-on with a rating of 6 is very secure.
+An add-on with a rating of 6 is very secure.
 If an add-on has a rating of 1, you shouldn't run this add-on unless you are 100% sure that you can trust the source.

 ## Protection

-Default, all add-on run in a protection enabled modu.
+Default, all add-ons run in protection enabled mode.
 This mode prevents the add-on from getting any rights on the system.
 If an add-on requires more rights, you can disable this protection via the API add-on options for that add-on.
-But be carful, a add-on with disabled protection can destroy your system!
+But be carful, an add-on with disabled protection can destroy your system!

 ## Making a secure add-on